Sakorona/SDVMods/README.md

 A. There were too many, honestly.
 I may set up something in the future to allow for a json parser

+Q. I don't want the TV to display today's weather at all.

+A. Set it to 0600.

 ## License